devpatel43543/Urban-Assist/reviews/readme.md

-//to do - formatting
+//to do - formatting - readme.me
-//to do - in the user-auth, public and private keys are in the github make sure to separate them in the env as of now.
+//to do - in the user-auth, public and private keys are in the github make sure to separate them in the env as of now. -- update the  read me.

+//to do - make an end point to fetch all the reviews where the producer key matches in the table. -- use API utils

 set this envs